|

 Zhu Quan's quote from Song Yu, an early Han dynasty poet, is given with Yang Chun.10 Also mentioned with Yang Chun is the common attribution of Yangchun Baixue to the 3rd C. CE Taoist doctor Liu Juanzi.

 Bai Xue survives in 34 handbooks to 1878.
-Guan Pinghu's reconstruction from SQMP is now available on recording.
-The Bai Xue recorded by Ding Chunyun (edited from Ziyuantang Qinpu) and Wu Zhaoji (similar source) are very different, but connections can still be heard.
+There are CD recordings of reconstructions from SQMP by Guan Pinghu and Cheng Changlin.11 The Bai Xue recorded by Ding Chunyun (edited from Ziyuantang Qinpu) and Wu Zhaoji (similar source) are very different, but connections can still be heard.

 this piece was written by Shi Kuang.
 Zhang Hua relates that the Celestial Emperor had Su Nü play the five stringed qin.
 She played Yang Chun and Bai Xue; so Shi Kuang was copying her when he wrote it.
 Yang Chun is in the gong mode, while Bai Xue is in the shang mode.
 Yang Chun has the meaning of the myriad objects responding to spring while its mild winds blow gently; Bai Xue has the sounds of snow-covered bamboo tinkling like jade in the cold clear air.
 Thus we have Bai Xue and the previously composed melody Yang Chun.
 These (two pieces) are probably what Song Yu was talking about when he said the loftier the tune the fewer are those who can accompany it.